Many-body localization on finite generation fractal lattices: Fractal lattices and the model

-We consider the following fractal lattices with two different Hausdorff dimensions and different local lattice structures.
-We pictorially show the lattices in Fig.\ \ref{lat}.
+In the following, we consider fractal lattices with different Hausdorff dimensions and different local lattice structures, and we start with a description of these lattices.
+The fractal lattices are shown in figure \ref{lat}.

-\textit{$(a)$ The Vicsek fractal lattice.--} This fractal lattice is constructed from a square as follows.
+The Vicsek fractal lattice is constructed from a square as follows.
 We first divide the square into $3 \times 3$ squares.
 Then the four squares at the corners and the square in the middle are kept and the other squares are removed.
 Hence the remaining squares form a $``\times"$ shape.
 We repeat the procedure recursively for each of the five remaining squares to obtain different generations.
 Once the desired generation has been reached, a lattice site is placed on each of the remaining squares to obtain the fractal lattice.
-The Vicsek fractal lattice has a fractal dimension $(\ln 5)/(\ln 3) \approx 1.465$, and we consider here a second generation lattice with $25$ sites as shown in Fig.\ \ref{lat}$(a)$.
+The Vicsek fractal lattice has a fractal dimension $\mathcal{D}=\ln(5)/\ln(3) \approx 1.465$.
+A second generation lattice with $N=25$ sites is shown in figure \ref{lat}(a).

-\textit{$(b)$ The T-shaped fractal lattice.--} The construction is the same as for the Vicsek fractal lattice, except that we keep the squares forming a ``T" shape.
-The T-shaped fractal lattice has fractal dimension $(\ln 5)/(\ln 3) \approx 1.465$ and we consider here a second generation lattice as shown in Fig.\ \ref{lat}$(b)$.
+The construction of the T-shaped fractal lattice is the same as for the Vicsek fractal lattice, except that we keep the squares forming a ``T" shape.
+The T-shaped fractal lattice has fractal dimension $\mathcal{D}=\ln(5)/\ln(3) \approx 1.465$.
+A second generation lattice with $N=25$ sites is shown in figure \ref{lat}(b).

-\textit{$(c)$ The Sierpinski gasket fractal lattice.--} The Sierpinski gasket fractal lattice is constructed from an equilateral triangle by repeated removal of triangular subsets as follows.
+The Sierpinski gasket fractal lattice is constructed from an equilateral triangle by repeated removal of triangular subsets as follows.
 We begin with an equilateral triangle, which we subdivide into four smaller congruent equilateral triangles.
 Then we remove the central triangle.
 We repeat this step with each of the remaining smaller triangles to obtain different generations, and finally we obtain the fractal lattice by putting one lattice site on the center of each of the remaining triangles.
-The Sierpinski gasket fractal lattice has fractal dimension $(\ln 3)/(\ln 2) \approx 1.585$ and we consider here a third generation lattice as shown in Fig.\ \ref{lat}$(c)$.
+The Sierpinski gasket fractal lattice has fractal dimension $\mathcal{D}=\ln(3)/\ln(2) \approx 1.585$.
+A third generation lattice with $N=27$ sites is shown in figure \ref{lat}(c).